-Temple Emanu-El is the oldest Conservative congregation on Miami Beach and is considered one of America’s most beautiful synagogues.
-Its impressive and eclectic Byzantine and Moorish architecture features a rotunda building and aluminum dome more than ten stories tall.
-The congregation has a long and venerable history as a spiritual home to the Jewish residents of the Beach for more than seven decades.
+Temple Emanu-El is the oldest Conservative congregation on Miami Beach and is considered one of the most beautiful synagogues in America.
+Its impressive and eclectic Byzantine and Moorish architecture features a rotunda building and copper dome that stands more than ten stories tall.
+Temple Emanu-El's congregation has a long and venerable history as a spiritual home to the Jewish residents of the Beach for more than seven decades.

 In 1938 a new congregation called Congregation Jacob Joseph of Miami Beach was founded by several Orthodox Jewish residents.
 Their house of worship benefitted from the spiritual guidance of Rabbi Joseph Rackovsky.
 The original home of the synagogue was a private house on the corner of Euclid Avenue and Fourteenth Place.
 During the 1930’s, the Jewish population of Miami Dade County was approximately 4500 people.

-The members later divided into Orthodox and Conservative groups; the schism prompted Rabbi Rackovsky to establish a new Orthodox congregation on South Beach.
+The members later divided into Orthodox and Conservative groups and the schism prompted Rabbi Rackovsky to establish a new Orthodox congregation on South Beach.
 The Conservative faction largely remained and the Miami Beach Jewish Center aligned itself with the Conservative Movement.

 In September 1941, Rabbi Samuel Bension (a native of Palestine) arrived from New York to become the rabbi of the Miami Beach Jewish Center.
 The members raised $50,000 to construct a new sanctuary, which was completed and dedicated a year later.
 With the advent of World War II, Miami Beach was transformed from a premiere resort to a major military training center for the U.S. Armed Forces.
 In 1943, Rabbi Bension departed and the congregation invited Rabbi Irving Lehrman (of Montclair, New Jersey) to serve as its spiritual leader.